rbokolia/Semantic_Hotel_Likeability_Ranker/README.md

 8. Ranking and scoring (Ranker)
 9. Visualization and explainability (Visualizer)

-## Responsibilities:
+## Notebook Responsibilities:
 - Execute the full personalized hotel recommendation flow.
 - Ensure outputs are explainable and validated.
 - Provide a single entry point for notebooks.

-## Includes simulation of various user journeys:
+## Notebook includes simulation of various user journeys:

 ### User 1: which has only 1 previous review and travelling to a same previous city again.